 The excess of the central government’s expenditure over revenue is a challenge in the slowdown

-Recent estimates of fiscal deficit are adding to the despair about the state of our economy.
-The fiscal deficit of India has already shot up multiple times the government’s target, with two more months in the fiscal left.
+Recent estimates of the fiscal deficit are adding to the despair about the state of our economy.
+The fiscal deficit of India has already shot up multiple times the government’s target, with four more months in the fiscal left.

 To the question of ‘What do you mean by fiscal deficit?’, we may answer that it is the planned earnings shortfall in the government’s coffers in a fiscal (or financial year).